 • Changes in the weather and climate related to human influence on atmospheric composition, particularly, related to the changes in greenhouse gases, ozone and reactive gases, and aerosols.

-• Risk assessment of air pollution on human health and agriculture and issues involving long-range transport of air pollution and its deposition.
+• Risk assessment of air pollution and UV on human health and the environment and issues involving long-range transport of air pollution and its deposition.

-5.2.2 Members should contribute observations through operating or supporting suitable platforms at GAW stations and/or through contributing networks.
+6.2.2 Members should contribute observations through operating or supporting suitable platforms at GAW stations and/or through contributing networks.

-5.2.3 When doing so, Members shall register their contribution in the GAW station information system (GAWSIS), and submit their observations to the relevant GAW Data Centre.
+6.2.3 When doing so, Members shall register their contribution in the GAW Station Information System (GAWSIS), and submit their observations to the relevant GAW Data Centre.

-5.2.4 Members operating a contributing network shall provide a description of the network and register the stations in GAWSIS and provide corresponding metadata.
+6.2.4 Members operating a contributing network shall provide a description of the network and register the stations in GAWSIS and provide corresponding metadata.